nielsmh/escsitoolbox/README.md

 ### List shared directory on SD card

+To use this feature,
-Create a directory named `shared` in the root of your SD card to use this feature.
+you must first create a directory named `shared` in the root of your SD card.
 (Also see the documentation for your device firmware, this can be configured further.)

 ```